LSU wins 1st NCAA championship, beating Clark and Iowa

 Jasmine Carson scored 22 points, Alexis Morris added 21 and Angel Reese had 15 points and 10 rebounds for LSU (34-2).

+“It’s no one-man show around here.
+When I go down, the next man is up,” said Reese, who was honored as the Most Outstanding Player of the Final Four.
+"Every single time, every time I go out or Alexis (Morris) goes out, everybody always comes to step up.”

-Trailing by 21 points early in the third quarter, Iowa started hitting from the outside to go on a 15-2 run, hitting four 3-pointers and having a 3-point play to get within 65-57.
+Trailing by 21 points early in the third quarter, Iowa started hitting from the outside to go on a 15-2 run, hitting four 3-pointers and converting a 3-point play to get within 65-57.

 The Hawkeyes (31-7) trailed 73-64 with 1:03 left in the third quarter when Clark was called for a technical foul.
-She swatted the ball away as it was on the floor after a foul call against a teammate.
+She swatted the ball away on the floor after a foul call against a teammate.
 That counted as a personal foul for her, her fourth of the game.

+“I thought they called it very, very tight,” Clark said.
+“Hit with a technical foul for throwing the ball under the basket — sometimes that’s how things go.”

 Clark played the entire fourth quarter with four fouls but couldn't get the Hawkeyes much closer.

+“They really played well, they were ready to go.
+They did a great job.
+I’m just so proud of my team,” Iowa coach Lisa Bluder said.
+“This is brutal, it’s really tough to walk out of that locker room today and not be able to coach Monika (Czinano) and McKenna (Warnock) again.
+I’m very thankful for the season we had and don’t want to take anything away from that.”

 After Katari Poole hit a 3-pointer in front of the LSU bench, Mulkey started weeping.
-A few seconds later after another LSU basket, Reese taunted Clark by putting her hand in front of her face with a “you can’t see me" gesture.
+A few seconds later after another LSU basket, Reese taunted Clark by putting her hand in front of her face with a “you can’t see me" gesture and then pointed to her ring finger at the end.

 As the final seconds ticked off, Mulkey and Reese hugged, setting off a wild celebration by the Tigers.